Francesco10998/Lab_Project/README.md

 ## Requirements
-To execute our project, you need to intall the following components:
+To execute our project, you need to install the following components:
 - Docker (v25.0.2)
 - Docker Compose (v2.24.3)